Screwworm Could Change How Arizona Ranches Operate

 Animals in these zones can still move to market or other producers if they pass an inspection and receive a permit.

-“But the biggest thing now is surveillance and vigilance,” Wolker said.
+“But the biggest thing now is surveillance and vigilance,” said Ryan Wolker, the state veterinarian, who has worked close on its response.
 “The more eyes we can get on animals, the better.”

 Because screwworms can work into even the tiniest cuts and scrapes, it’s important to watch daily for white eggs near umbilical areas, brands and castrations, as well as in ears, eyes and mouths.